rrrlasse/libexdupe/README.md

     compressor::uninit();
 }
 ```
-It's currently just a preview version - use for testing only.
-You can use tar for that:
+It's currently an early preview version - use for testing only.
+You can try it with tar:

 ```tar cvf - all_my_files | ./demo -c > archive.demo```